wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

 ### The need for data locality

 In the previous tab, all workflow tasks were reading/writing  data at a remote  (from their perspective) storage site.
+The wide-area  link  has lower bandwidth than the disk's, and the data transfer rate it achieves is negatively impacted by  high latency.
+As a result, the
-Due to the low wide-area bandwidth  (which is lower than the disk bandwidth)  and latency, the workflow execution spends a large fraction of its time performing remote I/O, which in terms hurts performance and parallel efficiency.
-This is especially damaging from the "intermediate" data files, that is those that are output of one task an input to another.
+workflow execution spends a large fraction of time performing remote I/O, which hurts performance and parallel efficiency.
+This is especially damaging for the "intermediate" data files, that is those that are output of one task an input to another.
 These  files are written  to the remote storage and then immediately read back from it.
-Keeping these files "close" to the compute hosts would of course be much more efficient.
+Keeping these files "close" to the compute hosts would be much more efficient.

-Trying to keep/move data close to where the computation takes place is often called **improving data locality**  (you may have encountered this term in Computer Architecture or Operating Systems courses/textbooks).
+Trying to keep/move data close to where the computation takes place is often called **improving data locality**.
+You may have encountered this term in Computer Architecture or Operating Systems courses/textbooks in the context of caches.
+Here we use it in the context of network proximity.

 ### Better data locality for our workflow